 The brewery and taproom is a long-awaited expansion of a tiny Southwest Portland brewery.
 And what a step up it is, with simple taproom furnishings and a gorgeous mural sharing the space with brewing equipment.

-For desert, the Vanilla Bourbon Cream Ale (7% ABV, 16 IBU), aged in oak, and Cold Shot Coffee Porter (7.6% ABV, 30 IBU), with a coffee addition, both lived up to their names and sent me on searching for a word for beer that tastes like other delicious beverages.
+Among desert options, Gran Cru Strong Belgian Blonde (7.3% ABV, 11 IBU) stands out with clear blonde notes at the open and complex, balanced flavors at the finish, with sticky-sweetness undergirding it all.
+Vanilla Bourbon Cream Ale (7% ABV, 16 IBU), aged in oak, and Cold Shot Coffee Porter (7.6% ABV, 30 IBU), with a coffee addition, both not only lived up to their names, they sent us searching for a word for beer that tastes like other delicious beverages.
 Perhaps it will come to me next time.

 If you go: